scott-linder/git-mdp/git.md

   release builds.
     * As a corollary, this is extremely useful in a classroom setting where it is imperative to always have *something* to turn in which builds.

+---

+# How do you use git?

+There are a lot of tools to learn, but the basic structure is always:

+    $ git COMMAND [OPTIONS...]

+Where COMMAND is usually a verb, like 'clone', 'add', 'commit', 'push', etc.

+The workflow is usually:

+* Work
+    * `$EDITOR $FILES`
+* Commit
+    * `git add $FILES`
+    * `git commit -m "$MESSAGE"`
+* Repeat

+---

+# An example

+    $ git init project
+    $ cd project
+    $ echo 'echo Hello git!' >> main.sh
+    $ git add main.sh
+    $ git commit -m "add main script"
+    $ chmod +x main.sh
+    $ git add main.sh
+    $ git commit -m "make main script executable"